Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings: Methods

-\paragraph{Final Data Preparation} Prior to classification, the time series data must be homogenized.
-All video samples are split into fixed-length fragments corresponding to the shortest present recording, and zero-filling is applied to any occluded or missing coordinates.
-To prevent data leakage, we apply stratified sampling, ensuring that no single subject appears in both the training and testing datasets.
+\paragraph{Final Data Preparation} Prior to classification, we homogenize the time series data.
+After resampling to 30 fps, each video is split into fixed-length sequences equal to the shortest recording within its respective age group (early: 616 frames; late: 674 frames; approximately 20.5 s and 22.5 s, respectively).
+Zero-filling is applied to any occluded or missing keypoint coordinates.
+To prevent data leakage, we use stratified sampling to ensure that no infant appears in both the training and testing datasets.
+If a video contains multiple full-length clips, each is treated as a separate instance; incomplete final fragments are discarded.